Understand which products are selling well, which products produce the most gross margin / unit, product affinity and more

-Knowing what products are selling, or not, is critical to optimizing your business.
+Knowing what products are selling, which products produce good gross margin per unit, and which products are typically purchased together is critical to optimizing your product portfolio and your overall business.
 Use this dashboard in conjunction with the Inventory Dashboard to make sure you always have enough of the products that matter most to your customers.

-The top section displays your top-selling products by both Revenue & Units Sold.
-Sometimes these two ways of looking at product sales result in a different list of SKUs, pending your assortment.
-This quickly illustrates which product(s) are your high volume movers (Units Sold) vs. which are driving your topline sales (Revenue).
+The top products sold section displays your top-selling products by both Revenue & Units Sold.
+Sometimes these two ways of looking at product sales result in a different list of SKUs depending on AOVs.
+This quickly illustrates which product(s) are your high volume movers (Units Sold) vs. which are driving your top line sales (Revenue).

 You'll want to make sure you are always stocked with these products and they are well-positioned on your website.
 Running out or de-prioritizing their site presence could negatively impact your conversion rate (CVR) and your sales.